How Does Seasonal RV Insurance Work?

 For example, National General RV Insurance offers a Storage Option.
 This option allows you to suspend some coverage for the months you’re not using your RV, while still carrying enough insurance to cover fires, storms, wind and theft.
 By suspending the parts of your RV Insurance coverage that you don’t need, you can save hundreds of dollars.
 Seasonal RV Insurance provides the right amount of protection while your motorhome is in storage, instead of too much.

 Safeco Insurance offers a similar option called the Generous Usage Season.
 This allows you to use your RV for up to 150 days, while saving money on RV Insurance during the other days of the year.
-That amount of days totals out to about five months of camping and/road trips.
+That amount of days totals out to about five months of camping and/or road trips.
 As a part-time RVer, that’s probably about the amount of time you spend RVing in a year.

 Other insurance carriers have vehicle usage classifications.
 Progressive Insurance has seasonal RV Insurance rates that reflect your RV usage.
 Choosing an insurer that offers rates based on usage may save you a lot of money on RV Insurance depending on how often you use your RV.